Chasing the Tail: Effective Rubric-based Reward Modeling for Large Language Model Post-Training: Principles for Constructing Rubrics

-\paragraph{Evaluations.} Final performance is evaluated by head-to-head comparison against Qwen3-8B, a strong hybrid thinking model, using the held-out set of $1000$ prompts from each dataset.
-We compute the win-rate based on judgments from our GPT-4.1 judge , which was prompted to act as an impartial evaluator (see Appendix~\ref{app:llm-as-judge} for the detail and justifications).
-For health domain, we additionally evaluate models on the HealthBench~\citep{arora2025healthbench}.
+{\paragraph{Evaluation.} We assess performance across two primary dimensions: (1) alignment with oracle preferences, and (2) domain-specific scores on professional benchmarks.
+For preference evaluation, we conduct head-to-head comparisons against Qwen3-8B, the strong thinking version of our base policy model, on a held-out set of test prompts.
+The oracle model GPT-4.1 was prompted to act as an impartial evaluator and select the better response (see Appendix~\ref{app:llm-as-judge} for the detail).
+To validate the performance gain in professional domains, we additionally evaluate models on HealthBench~\citep{arora2025healthbench} and PRBench~\citep{akyurek2025PRBench}, which provide objective metrics grounded in expert-curated rubrics.}